n0k0m3/n0k0m3.github.io/_projects/game_re.md

 ---
-layout: default
-title: Games Reverse Engineering and Data Mining
+title: Games Reverse Engineering and Data Mining Projects
-parent: Projects
-nav_order: 4
+excerpt: "I do enjoy playing games, but more than that, I enjoy breaking down the code, reverse engineering and data mining games."
 ---

-## Games Reverse Engineering and Data Mining Projects

 ### Date A Live: Spirit Pledge Game Analysis: